nmlgc/ReC98/Research/Borland C++ decompilation.md

 ## C++

+In C++ mode, the value of a `const` scalar-type variable declared at global scope is always inlined, and not emitted into the data segment.
+Also, no externally visible symbol for the variable is emitted into the .OBJ file, even if the variable was not declared `static`.
+This makes such variables largely equivalent to `#define` macros.

 Class methods inline to their ideal representation if all of these are true:

 * returns `void` || (returns `*this` && is at the first nesting level of